Permanent Residence Permit Norway

 Norway immigration officials can remove a permanent residence permit for Norway if you live outside the country for two years or more.

-Take the free assessment to find out if you have the correct documentation allowing you to apply for permanent immigration to Norway.
+Take the free assistance to find out if you have the correct documentation allowing you to apply for permanent immigration to Norway.

 You can apply for Norwegian citizenship if you have legally lived in the country for seven of the past 10 years.
 You may only apply for citizenship if you plan to continue living in Norway after citizenship has been granted.
 The fact that you are permanently immigrating to Norway means that (in most cases) you must renounce citizenship of your original country.
 The other key requirement for immigration in Norway is that you complete tuition in the Norwegian language.
 The eligibility period drops to seven years in some circumstances, such as marriage.
 Take the free assessment to find out if you are eligible to permanently immigrate to Norway